wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 </form>
 ```

-When click the submit button, it calls `/test-call?boolean-checkbox=false` if both checkboxes are unchecked and `/test-call?default-checkbox=on&boolean-checkbox=true` if both are checked.
+When clicking the submit button, it calls `/test-call?boolean-checkbox=false` if both checkboxes are unchecked and `/test-call?default-checkbox=on&boolean-checkbox=true` if both are checked.